open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/couchbase/yaml.md

 {% codeInfo srNumber=7 %}

-**Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Athena during the connection.
+**Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to database during the connection.
 These details must be added as Key-Value pairs.

 {% /codeInfo %}